Pots of money for transportation are usually restricted in the kinds of expenditures they can be used for.

 "Temporary" local sales taxes for transit

-Most Bay Area counties also collect a temporary countywide ½-cent transportation sales tax for various projects.
+To provide additional revenue for transportation, particularly highway and transit expansions, most urban counties in California collect a temporary countywide transportation sales tax (generally 1/2 cent).
 These temporary sales taxes have generally a life of 10 to 30 years and require voter approval to renew when the taxes approach expiration.
-These taxes, when placed to the voters for approval, generally have a list of transit and highway projects that would be funded.
-Typically, special oversight boards, not the transit agencies, oversee the expenditure of these taxes.
+These taxes, when placed to the voters for approval, typically have a list of transit and highway projects that would be funded.
+Because the funding is generally shared by different transportation entities (cities, county, transit agencies, etc), many counties have special boards to allocate these taxes.
+Only a few counties in California have a multi-function transportation agency that operates public transportation, funds and manages road projects, and oversee how temporary taxes are spent (VTA in Santa Clara County, OCTA in Orange County, LACMTA in Los Angeles County).

 These taxes, due to their temporary nature and desire to promote very visible improvements to voters to assure passage, have historically specified that funding will go for capital projects and not operating costs.
 As new service is added and the demand for operating subsidies continues to grow, these taxes when up for renewal have frequently been adjusted to specify that a portion of the revenue will go to fund transit operations and maintenance.